Updated June 2026

 Is the CIRE harder than the CSC?

 The CIRE is a foundation exam with 110 questions in 120 minutes.
 It covers regulatory structure and core principles rather than comprehensive product knowledge.
 Most candidates with a finance background find it comparable in difficulty to the CSC's regulatory sections.
-The difficulty in the new model comes from the subsequent role-specific exams.
+The added challenge in the new model comes from the subsequent role-specific exams.

 Can I write all 9 exams?